guruwalker/dafeena-consultancy/README.md

-on mobile, the wow.js makes somethings not load properly change wow.js to something else add filter for tesitmonials on testimonial cards, show tag use global testimonials card adjust pricing for careers adjust pricing for VA adjust pricing for corporate
+on mobile, the wow.js makes somethings not load properly change wow.js to something else add filter for testimonials on testimonial cards, show tag adjust pricing for careers adjust pricing for VA adjust pricing for corporate

+npm run generate